Mr Tarique Parwez MBBS, FRCS, Diploma Orth Engineering, FRCS(Tr&Orth)Consultant Trauma & Orthopaedic Surgeon

 More than 1000 Total Hip, over 1000 Total knee Replacements and over 350 Partial Knee replacements are recorded on the National Joint registry with satisfactory outcome.
 He has done many more since 2002 which did not get recorded on the NJR.

-In 2016, he joined Luton and Dunstable University Hospital NHS trust, Bedfordshire as a Consultant in Trauma & Orthopaedics and is Lead for Surgical site infection and member of the Lower limb group.
-He is very passionate about “zero tolerance” in case of prosthetic joint infection amongst other things to achieve an optimal outcome for all his patients.
+In 2016, he joined Luton and Dunstable University Hospital NHS trust, Bedfordshire as a Consultant in Trauma & Orthopaedics and is Lead for Surgical site infection, Audit, Clinical Governance and co-ordinator of the Lower limb group.
+He is very passionate about "zero tolerance" in case of prosthetic joint infection amongst other things to achieve an optimal outcome for all his patients.

 Mr Parwez is an active listener and believes in true “shared decision” making with his patients.
 He explains and sets expectations at a realistic achievable level leading to a high percentage of his patients achieving a highly satisfying outcome.